KyryloKuzyk/PrimeTween/README.md

 ```

 #### enum CycleMode
-- Restart (default): restarts the tween from the beginning.
+- **Restart** (default): restarts the tween from the beginning.
-- Yoyo: animates forth and back, like a yoyo.
+- **Yoyo**: animates forth and back, like a yoyo.
 Easing is normal on the backward cycle.
-- Incremental: at the end of a cycle increments `startValue` and `endValue`, like this: `(startValue = endValue, endValue += deltaValue)`.
+- **Incremental**: at the end of a cycle increments `startValue` and `endValue`, like this: `(startValue = endValue, endValue += deltaValue)`.
 For example, if a tween moves position.x from 0 to 1, then after the first cycle, the tween will move the position.x from 1 to 2, and so on.
-- Rewind: rewinds the tween as if time was reversed.
+- **Rewind**: rewinds the tween as if time was reversed.
 Easing is reversed on the backward cycle.
 > Sequences don't support CycleMode and can't be played backward.

 #### void SetCycles(int cycles)